wilfredinni/python-cheatsheet/docs/modules/copy-module.md

     From the Python 3 <a target="_blank" href="https://docs.python.org/3/library/copy.html">documentation</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
     Assignment statements in Python do not copy objects, they create bindings between a target and an object.
 For collections that are mutable or contain mutable items, a copy is sometimes needed so one can change one copy without changing the other.
-This module provides generic **shallow** and **deep** copy operations.
+This module provides generic <b>shallow</b> and <b>deep</b> copy operations.
   </base-disclaimer-content>
 </base-disclaimer>

-##  Shallow copy operations.
+##  Shallow copy operations

 Shallow copy constructs a new compound object and then (to the extent possible) inserts references into it to the objects found in the original.